Macaroni and Cheese with Broccoli

 - Sprinkle with garlic powder, salt, and pepper.

 - Combine the sauce and the macaroni in an 8×8 pan.

 - Bake for another 10 minutes, or until the top begins to brown.

 I’ve been loving Banza chickpea noodles and I swear you can’t taste this difference in this recipe!
 If you can’t find them or you’re not a fan of chickpeas, whole wheat noodles will do the trick.

 If you’re short on time or you’re craving a really saucy macaroni and cheese, you can skip the baking part entirely and stop after step 9.

 You can also prep everything until step 9 a few hours or a day before.
 Keep it in the fridge, and plan to add an extra time while you bake it to ensure it gets hot all the way through.

-I’ve made this broccoli macaroni and cheese for friends and roommates and I’ve even made it for our family’s Christmas dinner!
+I’ve made this healthier macaroni and cheese for friends and roommates, and I’ve even made it for our family’s Christmas dinner!
 It’s a perfect side dish or vegetarian main dish.
-Macaroni and cheese has always been one of my favorite comfort foods and with a recipe like this, I don’t have to save it for special occasions!
+Banza Macaroni and cheese has always been one of my favorite comfort foods, and with a recipe like this, I don’t have to save it for special occasions!

 What’s your favorite comfort food?